Angelica Seed Essential Oil

 Angelica Seed essential oil has been described by aromatherapists as having restorative and strengthening properties and has been said to promote emotional balance.
 We find that this is a pleasant oil to use alone or in combination with other essential oils and we like to put a drop or two in an aroma locket, on a fan diffuser or in a steam inhalation.
 A few drops can also be used with proper dilution for topical application, including massage, warm compresses and baths.
-Unlike Angelica root essential oil, which has similar properties, Angelica seed essential oil is not phototoxic so you can use the it on the skin prior to sun exposure.
-Like all essential oils, it should be properly diluted in vegetable oil prior to use on the skin.
+Unlike Angelica root essential oil, which has similar properties, Angelica seed essential oil is not phototoxic so, when properly diluted in vegetable oil, you can use it on the skin prior to sun exposure.

 In natural perfumery, Angelica Seed essential oil is prized for its fresh, spicy scent, which has more top note impact than the essential oil derived from Angelica root.
 Aromatically, it blends well with citrus oils, conifer and fir oils, Clary Sage oil, Frankincense oil, Patchouli oil and Vetiver oil.